 - The journal shall be operated in such a way that it is able to accommodate initiatives that might not fit other more traditional journal outlets.

-The journal is operated with some financial support for the editorial office in the form of a grant from The Swedish Research Council.
 Contributing authors are not charged any processing fees, but are asked to themselves serve that final manuscripts need only limited copy-editing.
 Valuation Studies is a proud member of the open access initiative Libraria that research cooperative alternatives in academic publishing.

 Valuation Studies has published issues since 2013.